cython/cython/docs/src/userguide/extension_types.rst

 =============

-If an extension type inherits from other types, the first base class must be a built-in type or another extension type
+If an extension type inherits from other types, the first base class must be a built-in type or another extension type:

 .. tabs::